-In actuality, the Jamaican bun is a descendant form of the Britain’s hot cross bun.
-These hot cross buns had a biblical implication as they were marked with a cross which symbolizes the crucifixion and were usually eaten on Good Friday.
+In actuality, the Jamaican bun is a descendant form of Britain’s hot cross bun.
+These hot cross buns had a biblical implication as they were marked with a cross that symbolizes the crucifixion and were usually eaten on Good Friday.

-After colonization the tradition became affixed in the island.
+After colonization, the tradition became affixed to the island.
 The buns have somewhat evolved though.
 The shape has changed from round to rectangular loaves, and molasses are used instead of honey.

 Buns are now purchased as opposed to being baked at home as well.
 As a result, our supermarkets are usually jam-packed with Easter buns in various sizes and in all brands.
 Combined with cheese, this delicacy is an Easter staple.

 - Church Service